ril3y/afs/README.md

 2. Config file that could be used to configure afs.
 3. Password based authentication to remote server. (ssh keys w/o password only now)
 4. Remote filepaths (right now its / root only)
+5. Add checks for the remote server that netcat is installed.